romansloutsky/weightedSDP/README.md

 # Calculating group-wise weighted SDP scores

- This module implements group-conservation-weighted SDP scoring, as described in:
+ This code implements group-conservation-weighted SDP scoring, as described in:

    Sloutsky R, Naegle KM (2016) High-Resolution Identification of Specificity Determining Positions in the LacI Protein Family Using Ensembles of